ErcouldnT/chatgpt-plus-unofficial-api/Readme.md

 ## Note

-> “Reliance on UI behavior can cause this API to be unreliable in production; it is recommended for local experimentation, and I'm continually working to make it more robust."
+> “Reliance on UI behavior can cause this API to be unreliable in production; it is recommended for local use only, but I'm continually working to make it more robust."

 ## 🧰 Tech Stack